 On July 10, 2012, the City Council adopted the 2030 General Plan, a comprehensive update to the City's 1992 General Plan.
 The 2030 General Plan is the guiding document for the City's physical development and preservation.
 It includes goals, policies and graphics that convey a long-term vision and guide local decision-making to achieve that vision.
-The General Plan is the foundation for zoning regulations, subdivisions and public works plans.
-It also addresses other issues related to the City’s physical environment, such as noise and safety.
+The General Plan is the foundation for zoning regulations, subdivisions, and public works plans.
+It also addresses other issues related to the City’s physical environment, such as noise, open space, and safety.

 The Environmental Planning Commission reviews the implementation of the 2030 General Plan on a regular (annual) basis through the action items.
 The City Council also reviews progress on the 2030 General Plan during the annual goal-setting and budget process.

 2030 General Plan Environmental Impact Report

 Cover to Page 108 (Introduction, Summary, Project Description, Land Use and Population/Housing)